TranscendenceEngineering/Autogene/README.md

 This encoding scheme is different from the one used in standard 2bit file format, but it make easier to compute the complementary sequence (it can be computed by bitwise NOT operation)

-RNA sequences can be stored the same way considering that T and U bases are the same on a "datalink" (OSI 2) level (i.e. they encode the same information with difference in only physical layer).
+RNA sequences can be stored the same way considering that T and U bases are the same on a "datalink" (OSI 2) level (i.e. they encode the same information with differences in only physical layer).

 ### Histones
 Histone modifications are encoded through the Histone class.
 It comprises enums for the encoding of subunits and modifications and nested HashMap/Sets for storing the modifications themselves.
 Please read the code itself for further informations